chongjunn-tech/chongjunn-tech/README.md

 <a id='extraction'></a>
 ## <a href=https://github.com/chongjunn-tech/webscraping>1.Data Extraction</a>
-- Experimented with webscraping of static websites for data extraction
+- Experimented with webscraping of static websites for data extraction using Beautiful Soup

 <a id='courses'></a>
 ## <a href=https://github.com/chongjunn-tech/data-analyst-journey>2.
 Courses</a>